From Dr. Z - Carpal tunnel syndrome specialist

 From experience, I'm very familiar with this issue.
 So when guitar players ask me what to do, I always advise the same thing...

 Getting carpal tunnel from guitar playing is a major problem among musicians.
-Unfortunately, most guitarists don't take the mile warning signs very seriously, but only take action when the moderate stage hits.
+Unfortunately, most guitarists don't take the mild warning signs very seriously, but only take action when the moderate stage hits.

-At first, thinking their hands are just overworked, most people try inexpensive, half-hearted measures against the moderate stage.
+At first, thinking their hands are just overworked, most people try inexpensive, half-hearted measures.
 They might soak their hands in ice water.
-Or they buy a wrist splint from Walgreens or CVS for $16.00.
+Or they might buy a cheap wrist splint from Walgreens, Walmart, or CVS for $16.00.

 But it's unfortunate that even with the most sincere intentions, most people don’t realize how serious carpal tunnel syndrome actually is.
 They don't understand that these insignificant measures are wasting valuable time as the disorder progresses towards the severe stage.

-If you have moderate or severe carpal tunnel from guitar playing, you have two options to treat it:
+If you have moderate or severe carpal tunnel (from guitar playing or anything else) you have two options to treat it:

 Surgical treatment involves a procedure called carpal tunnel release.
 After back surgery, it’s the most common surgical procedure performed in the United States today.
 It can be performed in one of two ways:

 With both ways of doing the surgery, the end result is the same.
-The carpal ligament is cut, thereby giving more “breathing room” to the median nerve.
-This also lets excess fluid pressure drain away.
+The carpal ligament is cut, thereby giving more “breathing room” to the median nerve so it's no longer crushed.
+It also allows excess fluid pressure drain away.
 The resultant release of pressure on the nerve “decompresses” it, thereby relieving the neuropathy.

 After surgery most patients require several months of hand physical therapy and rehabilitation to restore strength and function.
 Guitar players who had surgery usually must make some type of playing adjustment.
 About 50% of patients never recover full hand function after surgery.

-Most musicians who acquire carpal tunnel from guitar playing seek non-surgical remedies.
+Most musicians who acquire carpal tunnel from guitar playing seek non-surgical remedies first.
 Understandably, few of them feel comfortable with having their hand cut open.

 Happily, for most patients in the moderate and even severe stages, non-surgical treatment of carpal tunnel syndrome is effective and lasting.
-Usually two or more of these must be used concurrently.
+Usually two or more of these remedies (listed below) must be used concurrently.
 The most often used non-surgical treatments are categorized as:

 Again, each treatment alone can work to relieve mild stage symptoms.
 But for moderate to severe stage symptoms, it’s best to use a combination of the above treatments concurrently.